m2lines/m2lines.github.io/content/jobs/_index.md

 ### NYU

-* 1 postdoc position in Machine Learning for Climate Extremes.
-The postdoc will work on the development of generalizable deep learning algorithms, with a focus on extreme events and uncertainty quantification.
-[Apply here](https://apply.interfolio.com/94597)

 * 1 Faculty Fellow position to develop independent ideas at the interface between Machine Learning and Climate Science.
 Starting September 2022.
 [Apply here](https://apply.interfolio.com/97037)

 ### Future openings: